Lemonade (album): Academic study

 Since its release, the album has spawned a large syllabus of literature and academic studies.
 The University of Texas at San Antonio offered a class in the Fall of 2016 based on the album.
 The course, titled "Black Women, Beyoncé and Popular Culture", explored how the visual album "is a meditation on contemporary Black womanhood," before advancing and diving into the "theoretical, historical, and literary frameworks of Black feminism," according to the syllabus.

 The University of Tennessee at Chattanooga hosted a "Lemonade Week" in April 2017, which featured discussions on feminism, theatrical performances, celebrations of African-American women writers and poets, and choreography tutorials.
 Harvard University hosted "The Lemon Drop": a discussion that explored the nuances of Lemonade.
-University of Arkansas offered a course that analysed the influence of Black feminism on Beyoncé and Lemonade.
+University of Arkansas offered a course that analyzed the influence of Black feminism on Beyoncé and Lemonade.
 University of Pennsylvania ran two courses that explored politics, race and gender through the study of Lemonade.

 Michigan State University hosted a discussion on Lemonade as part of their series for "exchanging ideas and exploring the lived experiences of underrepresented and marginalized communities".

 Chatham University based a writing class on Lemonade, where "students get to examine how they fit into the power systems around them".
 Valdosta State University offered a course on Lemonade, "unpacking the many themes found in "Lemonade", including Black identity, feminism, marital infidelity, sisterhood, and faith."
 The College of Charleston hosted a discussion by Black feminist scholars, exploring "Beyoncé's use of southern landscape, Black women, music, and African-based spirituality".
 University of North Georgia offered a class entitled "Okay, Ladies, Now Let's Get in Formation: Intersectional Feminism in Beyoncé's Lemonade" that explored the music, lyrics and visuals of Lemonade.